lukaszrozej/arcade-game/README.md

 You can play the game [here](https://lukaszrozej.github.io/arcade-game/)

+Get to the wooden spot at the top of the screen.
+Avoid contact with land bugs and doppelganger.
+Avoid falling into water.
+You can jump on water bugs.
+You can push the rocks around.
+You can collect orange gems for points and green gems for lives.

 Use arrow keys to move.
-Get to the river at the top of the screen.
-Avoid contact with the bugs.
+If you get stuck in level press R to restart it.

 ## How to run